 Investigates the anatomical structure of the eye and the function of its parts as they pertain to the process of vision.
+Corequisite: OPT 1000 corequisite.
+Of 1 1000

 OPT 2375 Refractometry

 Designed to instruct the students in the theory of refractometry and testing for visual acuity.
 It will include identifying ametropias, the etiology and distribution of refractive errors and anomalies of binocular vision.
 The steps in performing retinoscopy, objective and subjective refraction procedures will be covered.